untemps/read-per-minute/README.md

 	nl: 234,
 	en: 244,
 }
-const rpm = new ReadPerMinute(customRates)
+parse('Long text', 'en', customRates) isLangExist('en', customRates)
 ```

 **NOTE**: Set a `default` property in the object if you want the parsing to fallback to a specific value.
-Otherwise, the static value will be used (`ReadPerMinute.rates.default`).
+Otherwise, the static value will be used (`rates.default`).

 ### Override the value for a one-time parsing